 Do You Fall Into This Trap?

 If you are human, you have done it.
 You compare yourself to other people.
 The good news is that people out there compare themselves to you and the not-so-good news is that you do it, as well.
 While neither is benefit of the other, it is simply part of human nature.
 It’s how we grow, it’s how we strive, but sometimes, unfortunately, it’s sometimes an excuse to give up, as well.
+We just need to know how to have a growth mindset, not a fixed mindset.

 A Fixed Mindset